jonasfj/go-acyclicloader/README.md

 When loading a component the loader will load all dependencies concurrently.
-As an added benefit you can overwrite component using `loader.WithOverwrites(map[string]interface{}{"Port": 8080})`, which is extremely useful during testing.
+As an added benefit you can overwrite component using `loader.WithOverwrites(map[string]interface{}{"Port": 8080})`, which is useful when writing tests.
 For more details refer to the example or
 documentation:

  * [Documentation](https://godoc.org/github.com/jonasfj/go-acyclicloader)